-The ban even extends to apparel containing political figures not on the ballot that election, as Tony Ortiz discovered when he wore a “MAGA” hat to the polls in 2018.
+The ban even extends to apparel containing political figures not on the ballot that election.

 Election judges are given wide discretion, including the power to make on-the-spot judgments about which shirts are okay and which are not, as well as the power to issue arrest warrants.

 This election law is still on the books in Texas.
 This despite a U.S. Supreme Court decision in Minnesota Voters Alliance v.
 Mansky (2018), which overturned a similar law in Minnesota and held that passive political expression at the polling place is protected by the First Amendment.

 However, the Texas law is even worse than the statute struck down in Minnesota.
 In Texas, it’s a crime to wear campaign-related apparel, not just inside polling places but also within 100 feet of polling place entrances, areas considered traditional public forums, like parks, streets, and sidewalks.
 Texas also imposes criminal penalties on violating the law.

-Backed by the Minnesota Voters ruling, Jillian and Tony are fighting back in a federal lawsuit.
-They’re challenging Texas’ election apparel law because under the Constitution’s free speech guarantee, it should be legal for voters to wear t-shirts expressing their political beliefs on Election Day.
+Backed by the Minnesota Voters ruling, Jillian is fighting back in a federal lawsuit.
+She is challenging Texas’ election apparel law because under the Constitution’s free speech guarantee, it should be legal for voters to wear t-shirts expressing their political beliefs on Election Day.